qlpqlp/Dogecoin-Nodes-Map/README.md

 2- Create an Data Base and import the file ```nodes.sql```

-3- Get a Twitter DEV Account and create an APP and generate the Keys to be able to play with the HashTags on the Map with Twitter!
+3- Get create an account on ipinfo.io and generate a token.

 4- Open the file with any text editor ```inc/config.php``` and follow the configurations needed